-Hidalgo is a relatively small asteroid with an orbit between Jupiter and Neptune.
+Hidalgo is a large asteroid with an orbit between Jupiter and Neptune.
 NASA JPL has not classified Hidalgo as potentially hazardous because its orbit does not bring it close to Earth.

-Hidalgo orbits the sun every 5,024 days (13.76 years), coming as close as 1.95 AU and reaching as far as 9.53 AU from the sun.
-Hidalgo is about 38.0 kilometers in diameter, making it larger than most asteroids, comparable in size to the city of Houston.
+Hidalgo orbits the sun every 5,020 days (13.74 years), coming as close as 1.95 AU and reaching as far as 9.53 AU from the sun.
+Hidalgo is about 38.0 kilometers in diameter, making it larger than 99% of asteroids, comparable in size to the city of Houston.

 The rotation of Hidalgo has been observed.
 It completes a rotation on its axis every 10.06 days.

 Hidalgo's orbit is 1.15 AU from Earth's orbit at its closest point.
 This means that there is an extremely wide berth between this asteroid and Earth at all times.